joriemyers/Investment_HRI_Timer/README.md

 The Lab Streaming Layer (LSL) is an open-source software framework developed for the unified collection of time series data in research experiments.
 It handles networking, time synchronization, near-real-time data access, and optional centralized recording of data streams across multiple devices and applications simultaneously.

 LSL was built specifically for neurophysiological and behavioral research applications where precise timing is critical.
-It allows multiple data streams from different sources — such as EEG amplifiers, eye trackers, motion capture systems, and stimulus presentation software — to be collected simultaneously with millisecond-level synchronization, even when those devices are running on different computers and using different internal clocks.
+It allows multiple data streams from different sources, such as EEG amplifiers, eye trackers, motion capture systems, and stimulus presentation software, to be collected simultaneously with millisecond-level synchronization, even when those devices are running on different computers and using different internal clocks.

 ### How LSL works

 LSL operates on a **publish-subscribe** model over a local area network (LAN).
 Any application that has data to share creates an **outlet** and broadcasts it onto the network.
 Any application that wants to receive that data creates an **inlet** and subscribes to the stream.
-Streams are discovered automatically using service discovery — no manual IP address configuration is required as long as all devices are on the same network.
+Streams are discovered automatically using service discovery; no manual IP address configuration is required as long as all devices are on the same network.

 Each stream consists of:

-- **Samples** — individual measurements (in this project, string event markers)
+- **Samples** - individual measurements (in this project, string event markers)
-- **Metadata** — an XML header describing the stream name, type, number of channels, sampling rate, and data format
+- **Metadata** - an XML header describing the stream name, type, number of channels, sampling rate, and data format
-- **Timestamps** — each sample is time-stamped automatically using LSL's built-in clock synchronization
+- **Timestamps** - each sample is time-stamped automatically using LSL's built-in clock synchronization

 LSL uses a time synchronization protocol based on the Network Time Protocol (NTP) to align timestamps across different machines.
 This means that even if your timer GUI is running on one computer and your recording software is running on another, the event markers can be precisely aligned in time with other data streams such as physiological signals.